- Workforce management

 A software tool can help bring everyone online and establish a central repository for all file sharing, updates, schedule changes and customer interaction.

-As additional support to teams, kiwiHR facilitates information sharing across the organisation and among teams with an integrated document management system.
+As additional support to teams, kiwiHR facilitates information sharing across the organisation and among teams with an integrated resource management system.

 You can also define the tools and resources available and assign them to the desired team for project completion.
 This can be done in the "Company Overview" section where you can list and showcase tools and inventory.